xwmx/nb/README.md

 [Markdown](https://en.wikipedia.org/wiki/Markdown) and
 [Emacs Org mode](https://orgmode.org/),
-can work with files in any format, and can export notes to many document formats. `notes` can also create private, password-protected encrypted notes and bookmarks.
+can work with files in any format, and can export notes to many document formats. `notes` includes `bookmark`, a full-featured bookmarking system with local full-text search of cached page content, tagging, easy viewing of bookmarks in the terminal and your regular web browser, and information saved in normal Markdown documents made for humans.
+`notes` can also create private, password-protected encrypted notes and bookmarks.

 With `notes`, you can add and edit notes using Vim, Emacs, VS Code, Sublime Text, and any other text editor you prefer. `notes` works in any